telliott99/MySwift2/chapter1/compiling_swift.rst

 Currently, I have Xcode 7.2 (7C68).

-If you have more than one version, you can find out which one is currently selected as the default by:
+If you have more than one version, you can find out which one is selected as the default by:

 .. sourcecode:: bash